 Quiet moments by one of my favourite walk and talk therapy locations.
 A peaceful space to pause, reflect and reconnect with nature.

-Therapy can feel full of unfamiliar terms, especially if you’re new to it or have had mixed experiences in the past.
-This glossary offers plain-language explanations of some of the therapeutic models and ideas I draw from in my practice.
-You don’t need to know them all, and they may not all be relevant to you, but understanding the tools we might use together can help you feel more informed, more confident, and more in control of the process.
+Therapy can sometimes feel full of unfamiliar language, especially if you’re new to it or have had mixed experiences in the past.
+This glossary offers plain-English explanations of the evidence-based approaches I draw from, including ACT, Schema Therapy, and DBT.
+Explore what feels relevant, leave the rest.
+The aim is to help you feel more informed, more confident, and more in control of your own care.

 • CBT explores how our thoughts, feelings, and behaviours influence one another.
 It helps identify unhelpful patterns and develop more supportive ways of responding.
 While often seen as structured or surface-level, CBT is actually a flexible, relational approach grounded in curiosity and collaboration.
 It invites us to understand where our beliefs come from and how they may have once helped us cope.